reajamoon/pb-bots/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Are you sure this is related to Sambot?**
+If so, you probably want to submit a bug report instead**

-Please make sure this is an issue or feature related to Sambot.
-This repository is *only* for issues and bugs relating to Sambot and his features.
+**Brief details of the feature you envision, or examples** Please make sure this is an issue or feature related to the PB Bots.
+Discord stuff unrelated to bot functions should go right to the mods.

 **Additional context**
 Add any other context or screenshots about the feature request here.